 \subsection{Comparison with other methods}

 Using different backbones, we compare the proposed UAD with FCOS and other methods on COCO~\cite{lin2014microsoft} \texttt{test-dev2017}.
 Table~\ref{tab:sota} summarizes the results.
 Compared to FCOS~\cite{tian2021fcos}, UAD achieves consistent performance gains based on various backbones, such as ResNet-50/101 and ResNeXt-101-32x8d/64x4d.
-We note that UAD further boosts performance on deeper and complex backbone ResNeXt than ResNet.
+We note that UAD further boosts performance on deeper and more complex backbone ResNeXt than ResNet.
 Specifically, ResNeXt-101-32x8d / 64x4d / 32x8d-DCN obtains +1.3 / +1.4 / +1.8 AP gains while ResNet-R-50 / 101 get 1.0 AP gain, respectively.
 These results show the uncertainty representation of UAD makes the network result in a synergy effect with the deeper feature representation.

-Compared to GFL~\cite{li2020generalized} that utilizes better sampling method~(\eg, ATSS~\cite{zhang2019bridging}) based on anchor-based detection, UAD shows lower AP on ResNet-101.
-However, UAD achieves 48.4 AP which is higher than GFL~(48.2) when using ResNeXt-101-32x8d-DCN backbone.
+Compared to GFL~\cite{li2020generalized} that utilizes better sampling method~(\textit{e.g.}, ATSS~\cite{zhang2019bridging}) based on anchor-based detection, UAD shows lower AP on ResNet-101.
+However, UAD achieves 48.4 AP, which is higher than GFL~(48.2) when using the ResNeXt-101-32x8d-DCN backbone.